 HTC Vive Cosmos Series: The Mid-Range Option

-- Key Feature: The Vive Cosmos Elite bundle includes one base station, providing a hybrid tracking system that is more accurate than inside-out alone but simpler to set up than a full two-station system.
+- Key Feature: The Vive Cosmos Elite bundle includes one base station, offering a hybrid tracking system that is more accurate than inside-out alone but simpler to set up than a full two-station system.

 What Do You Need to Run a Vive VR Headset?